luisjmarrero/DopUsdExchangeRate/README.md

 - Stores rates in PostgreSQL
 - Endpoints for syncing, querying, and calculating rates
 - Dockerized for easy deployment
+- Tracks rate changes: `sell_change` and `buy_change` fields show the difference from the previous rate for each sync

 ## Buy/Sell Rate Logic
 For each bank:
 - **Buy Rate**: The rate at which you buy USD from the bank (bank sells USD to you).
 This is taken from the bank's "venta" (sell) rate.
 - **Sell Rate**: The rate at which you sell USD to the bank (bank buys USD from you).
 This is taken from the bank's "compra" (buy) rate.

+### Rate Change Fields
+- **sell_change**: The difference between the current and previous `sell_rate` for a bank.
+Calculated on each sync.
+- **buy_change**: The difference between the current and previous `buy_rate` for a bank.
+Calculated on each sync.
+- These fields are included in API responses and shown in the frontend table.

 Endpoints use:
 - `/buy`: Uses the "venta" (sell) rate for each bank to calculate how much USD you get for your DOP.